schwimmfuzzi/restfool/07_HTTP_codes.md

 ## Client Errors
 Let the client know that the sent request was not correct.
-Not beeing correct can mean a lot of things...
+Not being correct can mean a lot of things...
 ### 400 Bad Request
 General error message for a request that is syntactically not correct.
 This is by far the most miss-used code the world has ever seen.
 Its not the `swiss-army-knife-code-for-everything-that-did-not-work`!
 ### 401 Unauthorized